cohesivestack/ineo/README.md

 ## Help and other commands

-Just typing `ineo` you can get a briew description of every Ineo command.
+Just typing `ineo` you can get a brief description of every Ineo command.

 ```
 $ ineo help